dgraph-io/workshop/1-getting-started/README.md

 ## Node

-Nodes and Relationships are the fundamental units of abstraction in a Graph database.
+Nodes and Relationships are the fundamental units of abstraction in a graph database.

 ## Edges / Relationships

 Edges connect a node to other nodes or values, and they represent the relationship between them.
 Edges are unidirectional.
 An edge from A to B does not automatically generate the same edge from B to A. You can opt-in to generate the opposite edge by using the `@reverse` schema directive in Dgraph to describe bi-directional relationships.

+Dgraph is an edge-first graph database built like a search engine.
-Dgraph's horizontal scaling capability allows one to create millions or even billions of nodes and relationships.
+Data is stored per-predicate (not per node), and traversals and indexes are optimized for low-latency.
+This allows you to create and serve millions or even billions of nodes and relationships.

 ## Traversals